elixir-cloud-aai/proWES/deployment/README.md

 ```

 It is assumed that the external MongoDB already has a database called
-`wes-elixir-db` created and a user with read-write access available.
+`prowes-db` created and a user with read-write access available.
 Next you
 will need to configure the MongoDB user and password in a secret (replace
 `<username>` and `<password>`):